-Using just raw red chili peppers, salt, and rice vinegar, Sambal Oelek is spicy, versatile, and super easy to make; AND it goes well on just about everything.
-This chili paste is a popular condiment all across Indonesia, and for good reason.
+Sambal Oelek is spicy, versatile, and super easy to make, AND it tastes great on just about anything!
 Use it to spice up your eggs, soups, noodles, grilled meats, whatever!
 It’s also a great marinade.

 “You know you want me, I’ll make you sweat baby”